emtunc/SlackPirate/README.md

-# SlackPirate - Slack Enumeration Tool
+# SlackPirate - Slack Enumeration and Extraction Tool

 This is a tool developed in Python which uses the native Slack APIs to extract 'interesting' information from a Slack workspace given an access token.